DolJihwan/Key-Audit-Chain/README.md

 📄 License
 This project is licensed under the MIT License.
 See LICENSE for details.

 ✏️ Authors
 Jihwan Kim — Seoul National University of Science and Technology Younho Lee — Professor, SeoulTech
 Dae-seon Choi — Professor, Soongsil University

+📬 Contact & Info
+For any inquiries related to this project, please contact Jihwan Kim at jihwan0724@gmail.com.
+The related research paper describing this system is currently *in submission*.